comegrant/dbt_docs_test/projects/data-model/transform/README.md

 ```
 2. Copy output and add it to the `__models.yml`-file after `description:` if its in silver or before `versions:` if its in gold.
 3. Remove the generated constraints and data tests that are not appropriate fro your model.
-4. Add constraints and data tests that are needed
+4. Add constraints and data tests that are needed.
 5. Fill in accepted values when appropriate (see tip further down).
 6. Run `dbt build -s model_name` (NB! this time we use `dbt build` and not `dbt run` as this will also run the tests we have added).
 7. Now that you added constraints and tests these might fail.
 Debug and fix the errors if occuring.